MindscapeHQ/raygun4ruby/README.md

 #### Affected User Tracking in Sidekiq

-To track affected users, simply define a class method on your worker that returns a user object.
+To track affected users, define a class method on your worker class that returns a user object.
-Make sure you name this method the same as whatever is defined as the `affected_user_method` in your Raygun configuration If you do not have an `affected_user_method` specified, name the method `current_user`, as Raygun will try this by default.
+Make sure the name of this method is the same as whatever you have defined as the `affected_user_method` in your Raygun configuration and that it returns an object that fits the mappings defined in `affected_user_mapping`
+If you have not changed these, refer to [Affected user tracking](#affected-user-tracking) for the defaults

 ```ruby
 class FailingWorker